hhalperin/hhalperin/README.md

-I'm Harrison.
+Hi, I'm Harrison 👋

-I just want to make models and optimize them.
+I build models, optimize systems, and automate anything that wastes time.

-I like the bridge between tech & finance, and I want to utilize cloud when it makes sense.
+I'm passionate about the bridge between tech and finance — and using cloud when it actually makes sense.

-I'm passionate about optimization, automation, ML/AI, and cloud stuff.
+Right now, I'm focused on optimization, automation, ML/AI, and building infrastructure that's simple, scalable, and resilient.